scallionpancake/old-website/about/index.md

 <p><div align="justify">
 Thank you for visiting, and I hope at least one of the pages here piques your interest!
 Feel free to contact me at <a href="mailto:kuei.steve@rice.edu">kuei.steve@rice.edu</a>
-or to come find me in room C112, in Rice University's Abercrombie Laboratory.
+or to come find me in Rice University's George R. Brown Laboratory, in the New Emerging Science and Technology Center.
 </div></p>

 <p>